-When capital assets (land, buildings and improvements and infrastructure that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
-However, the Statement of Net Position included those capital assets among the assets of the District as a whole.
+When capital assets (that are to be used in governmental activities) are purchased or constructed, the cost of those assets are reported as expenditures at the governmental fund level.
+However, the Statement of Net Position those capital assets are included among the assets of the District as a whole.

-Infrastructure \$ 21,088,296
+Infrastructure \$ 21,381,486

-Less: accumulated depreciation (7,603,530)
+Less: accumulated depreciation (11,974,522)

-Total \$ 13,484,766
+Total \$ 9,406,964